TSavo/AutoMarket/docs/EXTENDING_PLATFORM.md

 ## 🔧 Adding Custom Capabilities

-Sometimes you need to add entirely new capabilities to the system.
+To extend Prizm with entirely new types of AI capabilities (e.g., 3D model generation), you need to define new `MediaCapability` enums, create corresponding provider interfaces, and implement abstract models and asset types.

-### Step 1: Define New Capability
+### Step 1: Define New Capability (`src/media/types/provider.ts`)

+Add new capability types to the `MediaCapability` enum.

 ```typescript
 // src/media/types/provider.ts
 export enum MediaCapability {